 While there are certainly risks associated with owning ferrets, many of these can be mitigated with proper care and training.
 Pet owners who are considering adding a ferret to their family should carefully consider both the potential risks and benefits associated with ownership before making a decision.

-Recommended Reading: Where Are Ferrets Illegal?
+Recommended Reading: Are Ferrets Easy To Potty Train?

 The impact of the ferret ban on California’s economy